AutoResearch/autora-template-cookiecutter/{{ cookiecutter.__project_slug }}/README.md

 ## Quickstart Guide

+### Create GitHub Repository

+You should create a GitHub repository from the root folder of this project:
+- Create a new repository on GitHub with (You probably want to name the repository {{ cookiecutter.__project_slug }})
+- Follow the guide under `…or push an existing repository from the command line `

+### Virtual Environment
 Install this in an environment using your chosen package manager.
 In this example we are using virtualenv

 Install: